fkie-cad/filesharer/README.md

 $ winBuild.bat [/app] [/m <Release|Debug>] [/b <32|64>] [/rtl] [/pdb] [/bt <path>] [/pts <PlatformToolset>] [/h]
 ```

-The PlatformToolset defaults to "v143" but may be changed with the `/pts` option.
+The PlatformToolset defaults to "v145" but may be changed with the `/pts` option.
-"v142" is used for VS 2019, "v143" would be used in VS 2022.

 ### Runtime Errors (Windows)